What it means

 -

-Platform opacity: Walled gardens report their own performance, but MMM gives the operator a cross-channel view that is not fully dependent on platform-reported attribution.
+Platform opacity: Walled gardens report their own performance, but MMM gives you a cross-channel view that is not fully dependent on platform-reported attribution.

 -